View this document as: a single page | multiple pages.

 Establishing Applicant Reference Relationships

-1. The CSP and RP SHALL establish requirements for applicant reference relationship confirmation processes and document this in any Trust Agreements.
+1. The CSP and RP SHALL establish requirements for applicant reference relationship confirmation processes and document them in any contracts or trust agreements.

 4. Upon successfully identity proofing an applicant, the CSP SHALL record the evidence used to confirm the applicant reference’s relationship to the applicant in the subscriber account.

-2. When interacting with persons under the age of 13, the CSP SHALL ensure compliance with the Children’s Online Privacy Protection Act of 1998 [COPPA], or other laws and regulations dealing with the protection of minors, as applicable.
+2. When interacting with persons under the age of 13, the CSP SHALL ensure compliance with the Children’s Online Privacy Protection Act of 1998 [COPPA] or other laws and regulations that deal with the protection of minors, as applicable.

 3. CSPs SHALL support the use of applicant references when interacting with individuals under the age of 18.